BELLOWS FALLS -- Louise Cheeney has put 25,000 miles on her car since she got it.

 Shelia Aubin, the vice president of clinical operations for VNAVNH, said the fleet of 2013 Nissan Versas are part of a pilot program the agency started for the benefit of staff members and patients.
 DGI-Invisuals, of Billerica, Mass., contributed in the design and decorative wrapping of the vehicles, according to a statement.

 "We began this project because we have such a large geographic area, we have to get our clinicians to the patients so one of the challenges is, of course, their vehicle to get them to their patients," Aubin said on the cold and windy Thursday behind the Rockingham Medical Group, which houses VNAVNH offices.
 "Right now in the agency, our staff is traveling 1.5 million miles every year.
-The average staff person is traveling about 500 miles a week and, obviously, it goes up and down from there."

 Each of the 15 staff members assigned a vehicle will also be given two company debit cards -- one to cover gas and the other to take care of mechanical repairs and car washes.
 Hogan said more cars will likely be added to the fleet in the future.